A Guide to Photography Locations on the Isle of Skye

 If you manage to arrive before 5pm you can access the castle and its preened gardens for £13 and there’s also the possibility to go seal spotting, fishing and more from the castle.
 If not, there’s a great little spot to take photographs of the castle across the lake.
 Continue past the carpark down the one way lane and follow it alongside the loch until you turn back and see the castle.
 It’s actually a great spot for a picnic and after you’ve taken your shots of the castle you can watch as the seals frolick in the water nearby.

 Getting Here: From Portree head north then take the A850 all the way to Dunvegan.
 Once you get to the Dunvegan Hotel, turn right and take the small road until you see a carpark on the right for the castle (which is on the left).

 You’ll find this beauty beside the A855 on the way to hiking the Old Man of Storr and it’s actually for that reason I’m mentioning it.
-As you arrive from Portree you’ll start to see ‘The Storr’ appearing in the distance and Loch Leathan is a great place to pull over and capture a different perspective.
+As you arrive from Portree you’ll start to see ‘The Storr’ appearing in the distance with Loch Leathan and the adjoining Loch Fada providing a great place to pull over and capture a different perspective.
 With the water offering reflection potential in the right conditions, or the reeds in the field and grass offering a softer foreground subject.